 BLM to host wild horse and burro event in West Bend, Wisconsin

-MILWAUKEE – The Bureau of Land Management is holding a wild horse and burro placement event, offering approximately 60 excess animals gathered from western rangelands at the Washington County Fair Park, in West Bend, Wisconsin.
+MILWAUKEE, Wis. – The Bureau of Land Management is holding a wild horse and burro placement event September 8-9, 2023, offering approximately 30-70 excess animals gathered from western rangelands at the Washington County Fair Park, 3000 County HWY PV, West Bend, Wisconsin.

 Adoptions and sales will be held by appointment only from 8 a.m. – 5 p.m.
-CST on Friday, Sept.
-10 and from 8 a.m. – 1 p.m.
-CST on Saturday, Sept.
-11. On both days, placements will occur in one-hour increments (five appointments per hour).
-Appointments can be made via email at BLM_ES_NSDO_WHB@blm.gov.
-The BLM requests all potential buyers and adopters to disclose their top three preferred times slots when making appointments.
+CDT on Friday, September 8, and from 8 a.m. – 1 p.m.
+CDT on Saturday, September 9.
+Scheduling an appointment is preferred, and adoptions/sales are first come first served at the event.
+Make an appointment to reserve your time slot today!
+Appointments can be made via email at BLM_ES_NSDO_WHB@blm.gov The BLM requests all potential buyers and adopters to disclose their top three preferred time slots when making appointments.

-BLM’s Adoption Incentive Program was designed to help improve rangeland health in overpopulated herd management areas in the western states and to save taxpayer costs for animals held at off-range holding facilities.
-Through this program, qualified adopters are eligible to receive $500 within 60 days of adoption and $500 upon title issuance for an untrained wild horse or burro.
-The incentive is available for all untrained animals eligible for adoption with an adoption fee of $25 per animal.
+The BLM’s Adoption Incentive Program was designed to help improve rangeland health in overpopulated herd management areas in the western states and to save taxpayer costs for animals held at off-range holding facilities.
+Through this program, qualified adopters are eligible to receive $1000 after one year of issuance of the certificate of title for an untrained wild horse or burro.
+The incentive is available for all untrained animals eligible for adoption with an adoption fee of $125 per animal.

-Animals that are over ten years old or younger who were unsuccessfully adopted out to new homes three times may be sold.
+Animals that are over 10 years old or younger animals who were unsuccessfully adopted out to new homes three times may be sold.
 BLM staff will be available to identify these animals to interested, qualified buyers.
 Purchasers will receive immediate ownership of the animals.

 To learn more about BLM’s Wild Horse and Burro program, visit https://www.blm.gov/whb.